After eco-friendly shaving tips, including advice on the best eco-friendly razors? All right here!

 Whilst the majority of Moral Fibres readers are women, I’m fully aware from comments on the blog and emails that I get that there are some gents that frequent this here space.
 So today, chaps, I’m going to turn the focus to you in order to be as inclusive as possible.
 Green living isn’t just for women after all.

-Today I thought we could chat shaving.
-Specifically eco friendly shaving.
-Here are some eco friendly shaving tips that I have researched for you, and turned to my partner to for input.
+Today I thought we could chat about shaving.
+Specifically eco-friendly shaving.
+Here are some eco-friendly shaving tips that I have researched for you, and have turned to my rather hirsute partner for input on too!

-If packaging isn’t your thing try a shaving soap, such as this Cedarwood Shaving Soap for a traditional shave experience with less waste.
+If plastic packaging isn’t your thing then try a shaving soap, such as this a solid shaving soap bar for a traditional shave experience with less waste.

-The other eco friendly shaving option is a straight razor but after reading this account I’m not sure it’s the best idea.
-If you’re feeling brave and want to give a straight razor a go, I’d suggest watching a few YouTube video tutorials to get a feel for it.
+The other eco-friendly shaving option is a straight razor.
+However, after reading this account I’m not sure it’s the best idea.
+If you’re feeling brave and want to give a straight razor a try then I’d suggest watching a few YouTube video tutorials to get a feel for it.

 My partner swears by Green People’s organic moisturiser post-shave.
-This particular cream is vegan friendly, scent free and moisturises for 24 hours.
-My parner says it stops his skin from feeling rough or itchy after shaving.
+This particular cream is vegan-friendly, scent-free, and moisturises for 24 hours.
+My partner says it stops his skin from feeling rough or itchy after shaving.
 He’s tried a lot of moisturisers over the years and this is by far his favourite.
-It also has gender neutral packaging, which is also always appreciated.
+It also has gender-neutral packaging, which is also always appreciated.
 I don’t know about you but I personally hate packaging that’s either overly girly or manly.

 Have I missed anything?
 Gents, please do wade in with your thoughts/experiences of eco-friendly shaving!